gamer2810/supreme-adventure/_posts/2025-02-04-get-a-free-kubernetes-cluster-with-oracle-cloud-infrastructure.md

 # 4/ Have fun

 Now you have a up-and-running K8S cluster that you can experiment with for free.
+My recommendations:
+- Setup reverse proxies like Nginx and Apisix for backend api hosting.
+- Deploy a React website.
+- Purchase a domain name / secure the website using SSL.
+- Try playing around with Cloudflare.

+**_PRECAUTION_**\
+Please note that exposing your servers to the WWW is **extremely dangerous** if you don't know what you are doing.\
+If you are not sure about something, I highly recommend checking out guides or talk to someone who has experience first.\
+There are thousands of bots probing IPs every second and if you accidentally left any port open then that is recipe for disaster :D.\
+(In 2020, I lost my capstone's project database by leaving the MongoDB port open, even with a 15-characters password :D)